 Welcome to Saint George's Shield!
-This blog is intended to faithfully serve the Old Roman Catholic Church community and the wider Christian community in Northwest Arkansas.
+This blog is intended to faithfully serve the faithful of the Old Roman Catholic Church and the wider Christian community.
 We pray that all that is posted here will be faithful to the Scriptures as the inspired word of God, speak the truth in love, edify, bless and transform this local body of Christ, and be an impetus for revival, repentance, prayer and intercession!

 andsisters in Christ;andthoseoftheNorthAmerican OldRomanCatholicChurch,ArchdioceseofCalifornia.Maygrace,mercy